ehedman/sdlSpeedometer/README.md

 sdlSpeedometer has also a built-in RFB (VNC) server function so that an external VNC client can connect a slave instrument on a computer and/or a tablet with a VNC client.

 ### Tested runtime environment
-- Note this this is mainly an EMBEDDED solution based on the Lite versions of the Pi OS and is not suitable for installation in a desktop environment but running the stand alone binary for testing purposes is doable.
+- Note this this is mainly an EMBEDDED Kiosk solution based on the Lite versions of the Pi OS and is not suitable for installation in a desktop environment but running the stand alone binary for testing purposes is doable.
-- Raspberry Pi 3B+/5 and 4B and a 7 inch touch display.
+- Raspberry Pi 4B/5 and a 8 inch touch display.
 - NMEA Network Server (kplex) to feed the  yacht's set of instrument data running either on the Pi or accessible in the network neighborhood.
 - Optionaly a NMEA2K (Raymarine seatalk ng) USB to NMEA-0183 converter can be added.
 - This application will also work flawlessly under Windows WSL (Windows Subsystem for Linux).